Martha Stewart Living

-Martha Stewart Living is a magazine and television program featuring entertaining and lifestyle expert Martha Stewart.
+Martha Stewart Living is a magazine and television program featuring American retail businesswoman, writer, and television personality Martha Stewart.
 Both the magazine and the television program focus on lifestyle content and the domestic arts.

 Magazine

 Martha Stewart Living began as a quarterly magazine in 1990, published by Time Inc. The magazine was published monthly from mid-1994.
 Stewart took the magazine with her when she bought out her contract with Time Inc. in 1997, and Martha Stewart Living became the flagship brand of the Martha Stewart Living Omnimedia media empire.
 In 2015, Meredith Corporation assumed editorial and operational control of Martha Stewart Living and Martha Stewart Weddings.

 Martha Stewart Living magazine featured lifestyle content around food, home decorating, entertaining, crafts/DIY, travel, and tastemakers, with monthly columns including "From Martha", "Good Things", "Good Living", and "Everyday Food".
 Martha Stewart was the Founder and Chief Creative Officer of the magazine.
 The magazine's editorial staff was led by editor-in-chief, Elizabeth Graves, and included a staff of industry-recognized editors including Sarah Carey, Editorial Director of Food & Entertaining, Melissa Milrad Goldstein, Beauty Director, and Melissa Ozawa, Features & Garden Editor.

 During the period 2005–2013, Martha Stewart Living made a profit only in 2007.

 The magazine discontinued its print edition and went online only in May 2022.